wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/1-introduction.md

 These bots can be scoped to handling simple commands.
 Developers can also create complex, artificial intelligence powered and natural language processing virtual assistants.

-In this module, you’ll learn how to create and add bots to custom Microsoft Teams apps.
+In this module, you'll learn how to create and add bots to custom Microsoft Teams apps.

 ## Prerequisites